Available Mon-Fri, 9am-6pm ET | Call 800-970-1964

 See the page When To Enroll for more information on deciding when to enroll in Medicare.

-*Note: These are guidelines only.
-We cannot give you advice unless we speak to you.
-Schedule an appointment for recommendations based on your personal situation.
+We cannot give you specific advice unless we speak to you.
+Schedule an appointment to get recommendations based on your personal situation.

 How?
 This can be done either online or by appointment at your local social security office.